Plan Your Visit

 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific point and then attempt to find the geocache (container) hidden at that general location.
-Here at the Dunwoody Nature Center we have 3 geocaches!
-Can you find them all?

 The tree swings are on your left as you enter the Nature Center from Roberts Drive.
 Swing and spin from the trees to your heart’s content.

 Our friends at Play Me Again Pianos procured “Bennett” for us and our neighbors at the Spruill Center for the Arts spruced him up for our park.
 Come check out this “smile generator” and tickle the ivories as you relax within the natural beauty of our park.